 A. This policy will be conspicuously posted in each school building and administrative office and communicated to students, staff, families, and potential visitors to the school building.

 B. The school district will provide face coverings to all students.
 Employees will be provided face coverings and face shields (to the extent practicable).
 Employees and students may choose to wear their own face covering as long as it covers the nose and mouth.
 To the extent practicable, the school district will maintain an extra supply of face coverings for people who forget to bring their face covering.

-C. The school district will teach and reinforce the use of face coverings for students and staff throughout the school day, including on transportation vehicles, inside school buildings, and generally when on school grounds.
+C. The school district will teach and reinforce the use of face coverings for students and staff throughout the school day, including on transportation vehicles and inside school buildings.

 D. Individuals who cannot tolerate a face covering due to a medical condition or disability related condition may be permitted to utilize alternative options such as a face shield or other reasonable accommodation.
 The Superintendent or designee shall have discretion to determine whether an employee, parent, or community member qualifies for a reasonable accommodation and the accommodation to be provided.
 For a student with a medical condition or disability, the student’s education team (i.e. IEP team, Section 504 team, health plan team) will determine whether the student qualifies for a reasonable accommodation and the accommodation to be provided.
 As a condition to granting a reasonable accommodation, the school district may require an individual to provide a note from a health care provider or medical authority and/or other relevant information or with respect to the condition or circumstance.
 Requests for reasonable accommodations from the face covering requirement shall be assessed on a case-by-case basis in accordance with applicable federal and state law.